How To Get Rid Of Scalp Buildup Effectively

 What Does Scalp Buildup Look Like?

 Scalp buildup looks similar to dandruff.
-It is flaky residue that can be grayish-white.
+It is a flaky residue that can be grayish-white.
 It may feel greasy and have an unpleasant odor.
-Sometimes, dandruff also adds up to scalp buildup.
+A few other common signs of scalp buildup include itchy scalp, dull hair, increased hair shedding or breakage, and difficulty in absorbing hair products.
+Sometimes, dandruff also contributes to scalp buildup.

 Removing scalp buildup is simple.
 We have discussed it in the following section.